 Mindfulness Technique Reduces Stress Levels, Improves Health in Women Who are Overweight or Obese

 Each group received eight weeks of intervention.
-The subjects were then followed for 16 weeks.
+Participants were then followed for 16 weeks.
 The researchers used the Toronto Mindfulness Scale to evaluate primary outcomes and measured secondary outcomes using the Perceived Stress Scale-10, fasting blood-glucose levels, and blood-pressure assessments.

 Compared to the health-education group, the women who received MBSR demonstrated: